Travel Agents For Africa

-- A good international travel agents should also be able to offer a convenient visa service.
+- A good international travel agent should also be able to offer a convenient visa service.

 - Make sure you keep the contact details of your Africa travel consultant while travelling, so you can give him/her a call if you need help like rescheduling a flight, for instance.
 Good travel agents will have an 'Emergency Number' for you to contact if there is a problem.

 US Travel Agents For African Hunting Clients

 This rare breed of US travel companies are worth their weight in gold for African hunters.
 The social stigma of being associated with hunting has caused many travel businesses not to advertise their hunter services any longer.
 Regular high street travel companies and specialist African photographic safari agents (especially those in the UK) will probably be aghast when you mention hunting and firearms and you will probably have to talk them through the booking.